Fortz47/Maze-Game/README.md

 ## Contributions
 Contributions to the project are welcome.
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.
-It is still very much a work in progress, more features will be added.
+It is still much a work in progress, more features will be added.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.